idcrook/SR_Foundations_DS_Fall_2015/capstone/FinalDraft.md

 # Modeling

 Models were built and used to evaluate among the **decision tree** (CART), **random forest**, and **logistic regression** binary classifiers.
 These approaches were selected since they were the ones covered in the coursework.
-Full R code with comments and many other details on the model builds and evaluation can be found in [Modeling.Rmd](GiveMeSomeCredit/Modeling.Rmd).
+Full R code with comments and many other details on the model builds and evaluation can be found in [Modeling.Rmd](GiveMeSomeCredit/Modeling.Rmd) (.html output: [Modeling.html](https://dpcrook.github.io/SR_Foundations_DS_Fall_2015/capstone/GiveMeSomeCredit/Modeling.html)).

 ## Data selection and model building

-Since the `cs-test.csv` dataset did not include values for the dependent variable `SeriousDlqin2yrs`, it was not usable for validating the models.
-Specifically the models would want to avoid conditions of over- or under-fitting.
-So instead, the training dataset was split up to use for purposes of model validation and testing.
-The **`createDataPartition`** function from the **`caret`** [R package](https://cran.r-project.org/web/packages/caret/index.html) (`caret`: "Classification and Regression Training") was use to split samples representationally so that each sample would reflect the source sample on the proportion of the dependent variable being expressed.
+Since the `cs-test.csv` dataset did not include values for the dependent variable `SeriousDlqin2yrs`, it was not usable for validating the models created from the training data.
+Instead, the training dataset was split up to use for purposes of model validation and testing.

+The **`createDataPartition`** function from the **`caret`** [R package](https://cran.r-project.org/web/packages/caret/index.html) (`caret`: "Classification and Regression Training") was use to split samples representationally (and randomly) so that each split sample would reflect the source sample on the proportion of the dependent variable being expressed.

 #### CART (Classification And Regression Tree) model